sswam/allemande/doc/guide.md

 - Type human is to represent a human user, only needs the type and visual.
 - Type visual is for a visual-only character, no text AI.
 Only needs the type and visual.

-Recommend models for role-play, that support NSFW:
+Recommend models for role-play:
 - llm_llama / default  (can be inconsistent, but very human-like)
 - llama-3.3-70b-free  (a stronger variant)
 - google / gemini-2.0-flash, gemini-2.5-flash, or gemini-2.5-pro (the latter for very brainy characters)
 - eva-qwen2.5-72b (a paid model)
 - mistral-large (a paid model)

+These models support NSFW chat, but are not focused on it.

 The google, openai, and anthropic models support image vision.
 Only the google models allow NSFW image vision.